|Rating:||8.5 / 10|

 Now every product has its negatives so let’s look at those first.
 In trialing this tent out I really only came across three negatives.
 The first which I must admit is being a bit nitpicky is this isn’t an ultralight tent but in all fairness to MSR, they don’t make this claim.
 It is however a lightweight tent weighing in with all inclusions at 1.72kg.

-Tents that fit into this 1-2kg weight range are not cheap and the MSR Hubba Hubba NX 2 is certainly not a budget tent at over $725AUD in price at the time of writing this article.
-(Have a look at the various suppliers below because they all offer great deals from time to time).
+Tents that fit into this 1-2kg weight range are not cheap and the MSR Hubba Hubba NX 2 is certainly not a budget tent at $1,109AUD in price (Have a look at the various suppliers below because they all offer great deals from time to time).
 However I’m a strong believer in you get what you pay for and MSR as a company is responsible for producing many of the features that the cheap knock-off tents now copy.
 MSR also uses durable high quality products that mean long after the cheap tents have died this one will still be going.

 Probably the main negative for me is the tent only comes with six (6) pegs which means that if you are planning on camping in overly windy conditions you will need some additional pegs and guy line to fully secure it.
 Nearly all tent manufacturers that provide pegs with their tents (not all do) only provide a basic set of pegs and allow you to option up at your own expense.
 I’m a big believer in MSR tent pegs and consider them to be some of the best on the market.
 For a number of years now I have been in the habit of carrying three (3) MSR Blizzard Sand Stake tent pegs to provide extra security in loose or overly wet/muddy conditions and have even been known to use them on tent platforms that are now appearing on a number of well known sites.
 Even if this tent came with a few extra standard pegs I will still swap them out so this lack of pegs is certainly not a deal breaker.